rafa-borges/rafa-borges/README.md

 ### Hey, I'm Rafa from Alella (Barcelona)
-I am an Engineering Director at Glovo, leading the Logistics, Vendor, and Ads organizations.
+I am an Sr Engineering Director at Glovo, leading the Logistics, Vendor, and Ads organizations.

 - I enjoy creating a good working atmosphere for the teams, so expect me to crack jokes sometimes (even bad ones).
 - I used to be a backend engineer, and I am into software engineering and architecture topics.